-Join Greg Sowell for an in-depth discussion in this video OSPF areas, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video OSPF areas, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] While areas in OSPF shrink the LSDB,…it can also perform some other functions…depending on their flavor.…Non-backbone areas can be one of five different types.…Standard, stubby, totally stubby and not so stubby.…In a standard area, all routers produce and share…a type one router LSA.…It contains all the links that a router has in the area…and is sent to all neighbors in the area.…A DR in the area will then take this information…and produce and share a type two network LSA…with all other routers in this area.…

 When information from one area is advertised into…another area by an ABR, it is done in the form…of a type three summary LSA.…Type one and type two don't traverse area boundaries.…These summary LSAs strip out most of the topology…information and transfer prefix and metric.…A type five external LSA is generated by an ASBR…as a router is redistributed into the route process.…A type four ASBR summary is also generated by an ABR…to give a cost to reach the injecting ASBR.…